 5. In the Global Century of Missions we learn to equip the nations to live a missional lifestyle.

 During this time period, believers began to focus on unreached people groups.
 Evangelists pondered how the whole world could be reached by translating the Bible and by training leaders who would then lead their own nations to God.
 Instead of creating a Western religion, there was a new sense of cultural sensitivity, in which nationals could worship in a culturally appropriate way.
 How are we equipping our next generation to live a missional lifestyle?
 What leaders are we intentionally training?

 History is in the making today.
 What will today’s digital world teach us?
 Are we using all of the resources we have to intentionally share Christ’s love?
-It’s a small world, and we will need to be intentional if we hope to have future generations lead a missional lifestyle.
+Even though it’s a small world, we must be intentional if we hope to have future generations lead a missional lifestyle.

-Join us for the online course Missional Living: A History of Missions and How it Impacts Missional Living Today , which begins August 7.
+Join us for the online course Missional Living: A History of Missions and How It Impacts Missional Living Today , which begins November 1.